-Figure 5-44 Port Mirroring
+Figure 5-47 Port Mirroring

-- Mirror Mode: You can set the mirror mode to monitor the ingress traffic, egress traffic, or both traffic.
-You can also disable the port mirroring. - Mirror Port: Defines the port to monitor the traffic, Trunk member can't define here. - Mirrored Port: Indicates the port from which the packets are mirrored, Trunk member can't define here.
+- Mirror Mode: You can set the mirror mode to monitor the ingress traffic, egress traffic, or both.
+You can also disable port mirroring. - Mirror Port: Defines the port to monitor the traffic, Trunk member can't be defined here. - Mirrored Port: Indicates the port from which the packets are mirrored, Trunk member can't be defined here.
 At most 4 ports can be mirrored simultaneously. - Clean Up: Clean Up the Mirrored Port list.

-- 1) Trunk member port can be neither Mirror Port nor Mirrored Port. - 2) The Mirror Port can't be the Mirrored Port at the same time. - 3) At most 4 Mirrored Ports can be set. - If a 100M SFP module is installed, it can't be the Mirror Port.
-If it has been configured as the Mirror Port before, please modify it.
+- 1) Trunk member port can be neither Mirror Port nor Mirrored Port. - 2) The Mirror Port can't be the Mirrored Port at the same time. - 3) At most 4 Mirrored Ports can be set. - 4) While setting the 100M ports as Mirror Port, it's not able to select SFP and 1000M ports in the Mirrored Port list.
+It's suggested to set the SFP or 1000M ports as Mirror Port.